Jimmy Wynn: Los Angeles Dodgers (1974–1975)

 Wynn was traded from the Astros to the Los Angeles Dodgers for Claude Osteen and minor-league right-handed pitcher David Culpepper at the Winter Meetings on December 6, 1973.
 In his first season with the Dodgers, he played in 150 games, having 145 hits, 104 runs, 32 home runs, 108 runs batted in (a career high), 18 stolen bases, 108 walks, 104 strikeouts, with a .271 batting average and a .387 on-base percentage.
 He was named to the All-Star Game that season, while finishing 5th in the MVP balloting and being awarded by The Sporting News with the Comeback Player of the Year Award in helping the Dodgers win the National League pennant.
 In the 1974 NLCS, he had just two hits in 10 at-bats, although he walked nine times and had two runs batted in and scored four runs while they beat the Pittsburgh Pirates in four games.
 In the 1974 World Series, he went 3-for-16 while having two runs batted in and his only postseason home run was off Rollie Fingers in the 9th inning of Game 1 in a losing cause.

 Wynn started 1975 well, although a bad shoulder injury limited his effectiveness at the plate and making throws from center field, thus he was moved to left field.
 In his second (and last season) with the Dodgers, he played in 130 games, having 102 hits, 80 runs, 18 home runs, 58 runs batted in, seven stolen bases, 110 walks, 77 strikeouts with a .248 batting average and .403 on-base percentage.
 He was named to the All-Star Game, his third and final selection.
 Wynn homered in the 2nd inning of the All-Star Game that year, leading the National League to a 6-3 victory.

-On November 17, 1975, he (along with Lee Lacy, Tom Paciorek and Jerry Royster) was traded to the Atlanta Braves for Dusty Baker and Ed Goodson.

 Atlanta Braves (1976)

+He was traded along with Jerry Royster, Tom Paciorek and Lee Lacy from the Dodgers to the Atlanta Braves for Dusty Baker and Ed Goodson on November 17, 1975.
 In his only season with the Braves, Wynn played in 148 games, having 93 hits, 75 runs, 17 home runs, 66 runs batted in, 16 stolen bases, 127 walks (leading the major leagues), 111 strikeouts, a .207 batting average and a .377 on-base percentage.

+New York Yankees / Milwaukee Brewers (1977)

 On November 30, he was purchased by the New York Yankees.

-New York Yankees / Milwaukee Brewers (1977)

-Wynn spent the final year of his playing career mainly as a designated hitter for the New York Yankees and Milwaukee Brewers, having been released by the Yankees on July 14, then was signed as a free agent by the Brewers 12 days later.
+He was released by the Yankees on July 14, then was signed as a free agent by the Milwaukee Brewers 12 days later.
 He played in 30 games for the Yankees and 36 for the Brewers, for a total of 66 games, garnering 34 total hits, one home run, 13 runs batted in, four stolen bases, 32 walks, 47 strikeouts, with a .175 batting average and a .289 on-base percentage.

 On October 28, he was released by the Brewers.